 The gold market is typically seen as a safe haven with little volatility, which is why buying gold to balance your portfolio is one of the most common tips for investors looking to diversify their holdings.

-In general, you’ll find that gold is less volatile in the long term, which is why it could make a good investment to protect long-term funds, like retirement accounts.
+In general, you’ll find that gold is less volatile in the long term, which is why it could make a good investment to protect long-term funds — for example, in gold individual retirement accounts.
 However, it can be volatile in the short term.
 Other asset classes, like stocks and bonds, tend to have more volatility during unpredictable economic and market conditions.
 But gold has a relatively indirect relationship between price and volatility because investors typically use it as a safe haven during economic turmoil.

 There are many factors that play into the ability to make money from investing in gold.
 Remember that — aside from a handful of ETFs and gold miner stocks — when you invest in the precious metal, there are no dividends or interest earned on gold investments.
 So outside of those few ETFs, the only way to make money from gold is to sell it when the price rises.